yuta-51/portfolio/index.md

 ### Aspiration
 > During my four years pursuing an degree in computer engineering, I discovered my interest in programming and working with data.
-My final-year project about deep learning showed me how powerful data can be from a business prespective.
+My final-year project about deep learning showed me how powerful data can be from a business prespective and as how much I enjoy working with data.
 This sparked my interest in pursuing a career in data.
 I felt that it would give me a chance to make large, positive impacts with my work, which is something I value heavily.
-Currently, I am searching for an entry-level software engineer, data analyst, data engineer, or data scientist position to kick start my career in the field of data.
+It also aligns with me passion and interest of handling data.
+Currently, I am searching for an entry-level software engineer, data analyst, data engineer, or data scientist position to kick start my career.
 If you are interested in my resume and/or contact information, please keep scrolling down on this page.

 # Education